 How is the decision made about what type and how much support my child will receive?

-Once a child’s SEND is identified the setting will contact the West Sussex Inclusion panel and advisors with the parent’s consent, to arrange a visit where upon they will advise us as a setting how to proceed.
+Once a child’s SEND is identified the setting will contact the West Sussex Inclusion panel and advisors (SEND UNDER 5) with the parent’s consent, to arrange a visit where upon they will advise us as a setting how to proceed.
 This could include advice to our team about how to help your child or advise on which specialist agency to contact.
 An Individual Educational Plan will be developed involving input from the child’s key worker, the setting SENCO, specialist advice and the parents.
 This will allow us to follow your child’s progress carefully; the plan will be reviewed regularly with the parents.

 How are the parents involved in the early years setting?
 How can I be involved?